10 Reasons Why You Should Register for a 4 Desert Ultramarathon Series Event Instead of Marathon Des Sables (MdS)

 In February 2008, a fifth annual race, called the RacingThePlanet Ultramarathon, was added to the calendar.
 This race, of a similar format, moves to a new country each year while highlighting the natural and cultural features of each region.

-The first RacingTheplanet Ultramarathon was held in Vietnam where competitors conquered the rice terraces of Sapa in the northwest region and since then these races have been held in Nepal to Patagonia and everywhere in-between.
-In August 2022 last year, Breaking 250 went out to Lapland, Finland to participate in the 13th RacingThePlanet Ultramarathon.
-And to celebrate 20 years in 2023, a special race is being held in Jordan called RacingThePlanet: The 20-Year Race.
+The first RacingThePlanet Ultramarathon was held in Vietnam where competitors conquered the rice terraces of Sapa in the northwest region and since then these races have been held in Nepal to Patagonia and everywhere in between.
+In 2025 our Breaking 250 cohort will be training for RacingThePlanet: Greece.

 5. 30% of the competitors are women